Do you know how to greet a Russian? How vodka should be served? Here’s our brief introduction to Russian etiquette.

 Russians commonly introduce each other through a third person rather than directly introducing themselves.
 As a non-native, do not assume familiarity; wait for your Russian acquaintances to take the lead.

-Russian body language
+Russian body language and etiquette

 In formal situations, people use all three names when referring to other.
 In contrast, friends and close acquaintances may refer to each other by their first name and patronymic, while close friends and family members call each other by their first name only.